 MJX Bugs 2 WiFi

 Next up the MJX Bugs 2, which while a bit more expensive than the other comes with some seriously impressive specs.
 To start off, it comes built in with a full 1080P HD camera.
 This is really impressive, and gives hobby level filmers access to tools usually reserved for higher end models.
+(Read our review on the recently released MJX B2W SE).

 It also comes with a battery that supports up to 18 minutes of flight time.
 THis is fantastic at this price point, and you’ll be hard pressed to find one with longer.
 Like both Altair models, the Bugs 2 comes with two batteries, doubling its effective flying time.